-This year’s annual SHINE virtual conference will take place on 30th October 2019, run in conjunction with ITSM.tools.
+This year’s annual SHINE virtual conference took place on 30th October 2019, run in conjunction with ITSM.tools.

-Featuring 18 hours of inspiring speaker sessions on a variety of topics from major incident management to artificial intelligence; Cynefin to service management strategy; delegates from across the globe are invited to join us – without traveling anywhere or spending any money.
+There were 18 hours of inspiring speaker sessions on a variety of topics from major incident management to artificial intelligence; Cynefin to service management strategy; delegates from across the globe tuned in to the fantastic speaker sessions.

 There is a renaissance in the ways we work, the likes of which we haven’t seen since the introduction of management as a discipline, except perhaps the ideas of flow after World War II.

 The flagship is the Agile movement, which has escaped IT and is now transforming organizations, government, and society.
 But Agile is too narrow a portmanteau, so we call the movement as a whole Human Systems Agility, to embrace all the concepts involved.

 In this presentation we’ll explore this human aspect, one that is desperately needed in most IT cultures, through some of our practical experiences.